zhenhuaw-me/onnxcli/README.md

 pip install git+https://github.com/jackwish/onnxcli.git
 ```

-Two alternative ways of installing the package are:
+Two alternative ways of installing are:
 1. Install via [pypi package][pypi] `pip install onnxcli`
 2. Download and add the code tree to your `$PYTHONPATH`.
 This is for development purpose since the command line is different.
     ```